Strong gravitational lensing by rotating Simpson--Visser black holes: Gravitational lensing in strong deflection limit

-The Eq.~(\ref{ps1}) is solved numerically and the the radii of photon sphere is depicted in Fig.~\ref{plot3}.
-The radii of photon sphere of metric~(\ref{metric2}) is small when compared with the Kerr black hole (cf. Fig.~\ref{plot3}).
+The Eq.~(\ref{ps1}) is solved numerically and the the radii of photon sphere for the black hole (\ref{NSR}) is depicted in Fig.~\ref{plot3} and is smaller when compared with the Kerr black hole (cf. Fig.~\ref{plot3}).
 By assuming the closest distance $x_0$ very near to $x_m$, the deflection angle when expanded in the SDL takes the form

 where $u$ is the impact parameter given by